SSHSEDANG4/access/README.md

-# access ip to script pertalite ssh sedang network
+# Access ip to script pertalite ssh sedang network

-Langkah :

 1. First Step
 apt-get update && apt-get upgrade -y && update-grub && sleep 2 && reboot

 ## Installation

-_It will install the version of RIDWAN-STORE™ that is compatible with your VPS's operating system and version._
+_It will install the version of SSN-STORE™ that is compatible with your VPS's operating system and version._

 <p align="center">
   <img src="https://user-images.githubusercontent.com/76937659/153705486-44e6c1b2-74fa-4d44-be1c-36c8fdb83331.gif"/>